ragangithub/To-Do-list/README.md

 # 📖 Todo List project <a name="about-project"></a>

 > This is project is called Todo List.
-It is created with HTML and CSS,and JavaScript.
+It is created with HTML and CSS, JavaScript and webpack.

 ## 🛠 Built With <a name="built-with"></a>